Majidf0/2023-hw-mini-majid/Report.md

 Why is "time.ticks_diff(toc, tic)" used to determine elapsed time instead of "toc - tic"?

 <b>Answer: in MicroPython, ticks.ms(), the method used to assign values to toc and tic, can wrap around upon reaching a certain number Tick MAX.
 Subtracting tic from toc as proposed would lead to incorrect answers as result of this wrap around.</b>

+<h1>Excercise 2</h1>

+Question 01
+Why do you think we would use a file (e.g. JSON file) for parameter storage instead of accepting the parameters as user input(), especially on an embedded system?

+<b>Answer:To reduce the need for external input or external storage accessing.
+Since the values are already stored in the system, it can quickly access the file internally.
+In an embedded system, this is even more crucial since the system and its internal components are optimized for quick internal communication.</b>

+Question 02
+Why might we prefer to use a JSON file to store parameters instead of hard-coding values in the Python script?

+<b>Answer: We can alter the parameters without running the risk of changing the code.
+Might be faster since the board doesn't have to recheck the entire code since it hasnt changed, and just needs to refresh its view of the JSON file</b>

+Question 03
+Why didn't the exercise02.py code use os.path.isfile, that is, why did I write the "is_regular_file()" function?

+<b>Answer:</b>